jim-easterbrook/pywws/src/doc/guides/getstarted.rst

 If you have downloaded or cloned the pywws source files, you need to use setup.py to install it::

    cd ~/weather/pywws
+   python setup.py compile_catalog
    python setup.py build
    sudo python setup.py install

+The ``python setup.py compile_catalog`` step is only needed if you want to use pywws in a language other than English.
+See :ref:`test-translation` for more detail.

 Note to Python 3 users: this will generate and use Python 3 versions of the pywws software in ``~/weather/pywws/build/lib``.